What are Digital Mucous Cysts?

 - Are found on women who are 60 or older, but anyone can get them.

-If the cyst is related you arthritis, your joints may also be stiff and sore, and sometimes deformed.
+If the cyst is related to your arthritis, your joints may also be stiff and sore, and sometimes deformed.

 Digital mucous cysts often go away on their own.
-If not, the following treatments may be considered:
+If not, surgery may be considered.

-You should not try to drain the cyst on your own.
-It’s best if a doctor does it in a sterile environment.
-Otherwise, you run the risk of complications, such as joint infections or permanent damage to your fingers or toes.
-If the digital mucous cysts are due to fluid coming from a joint, the doctor will try to seal off that spot to keep the cyst from coming back.
-However, cysts often grow back even when they are removed.
+You should not try to drain the cyst on your own, because you run the risk of complications, such as joint infections or permanent damage to your fingers or toes.
+If the digital mucous cysts are due to fluid coming from a joint, the doctor will remove the cyst and try to seal off that spot to keep the cyst from coming back.

 Digital mucous cysts can’t be prevented.